 Start the night off right with a drink at the Royal Mile, a British Pub located on 4th Street.
 Here you'll enjoy beer styles of the British Isles along with a healthy dose of American craft and an impressive Scotch menu.
 If you need a nibble before dinner, share a plate of fish and chips – the best in town!
 Feel like a local when you confidently march up the stairs to the not-so-secret second-floor pub, the Red Monk, for Belgian-style beers.

 For dinner, arguably one of the best restaurants in Greater Des Moines is 801 Chophouse, located in the tallest building in Des Moines of the same address.
 At 801, you'll indulge in extravagant dishes such as crab cakes and scallops or perfectly cooked lamb chops.
 If you're watching your budget (but not necessarily your waistline), you could opt instead for a plate of Broasted chicken at High Life Lounge with a side of bacon-wrapped Tater tots – both delicacies were made famous on an episode of “Man vs. Food.”
 Wash it all down your favorite grandpa beer or head right next door to El Bait Shop, boasting Iowa’s largest beer selection, with over 250 beers on tap.

 If you're ready to party, head to Court Avenue – the center of the Greater Des Moines bar scene.
 For a more subdued but no less enjoyable evening, you'll find the Historic East Village just over the river.
 The East Village is bursting with unique bar and restaurant concepts and home to popular establishments like Up-Down, a local barcade with classic arcade games and a creative drink menu.

 For late-night dining, there's no better option than Fong's Pizza.
-Any Des Moines-ian will tell you the Crab Rangoon Pizza can't be beat!
+Any Des Moines-ian will tell you the Crab Rangoon Pizza can't be beaten!
 Food Network star Alton Brown even bestowed the honor of dubbing this pie "best thing I ever ate!"
 And don't miss out on the requisite Des Moines photo op wearing a fighter pilot helmet while sipping one of Fong's signature tiki drinks.